mschmulen/ios7-javascript-bridge/README.md

 - [factorial](https://github.com/mschmulen/ios7-javascript-bridge/blob/master/javascript-bridge-iPad/javascriptIPad/ViewController.m#L88)
 - [setBackgroundColor](https://github.com/mschmulen/ios7-javascript-bridge/blob/master/javascript-bridge-iPad/javascriptIPad/ViewController.m#L97)

-You can also surface custom Objective-C objects with the JSExport protocol to make the entire object available in you JavaScript Context.[Calling Objective-C Methods From JavaScript] (https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/SafariJSProgTopics/Tasks/ObjCFromJavaScript.html)
+You can also surface custom Objective-C objects with the JSExport protocol to make the entire object available in you JavaScript Context.(Calling Objective-C Methods From JavaScript)[https://developer.apple.com/library/mac/documentation/AppleApplications/Conceptual/SafariJSProgTopics/Tasks/ObjCFromJavaScript.html]

 ### Wrapping Up

-You can find detailed information regarding (Memory Management) (Threading) and (Using JavaScriptCore with a WebView) at the Apple Developer documentation.
+You can find detailed information regarding Memory Management, Threading and Using JavaScriptCore with a WebView at the Apple Developer documentation.

 The combination of JavaScript support in your native iOS client and the proliferation of JavaScript server technology Node.js makes for exciting opportunities in "asymmetric" JavaScript code re-use for your native iOS App, web client and of course backend Node.js server.

 If you make an interesting app leveraging the JavaScript Bridge make sure and post your links below so I can follow up.

 If you have any questions on how JavaScript can accelerate your mobile development efforts drop us a line at [Node Republic] (http://strongloop.com/node-republic) !